 Following radioiodination, the antibody needs to be separated from free 125I.
-This can be achieved either by gel filtration or ion exchange chromatography.
-If IgG antibody has been radiolabeled, ion exchange chromatography can be employed to separate the radiolabeled antibody from free 125I by using a strongly basic anion exchanger that can absorb the iodotyrosine.
+This can be achieved either by gel filtration or ion-exchange chromatography.
+If the IgG antibody has been radiolabeled, ion-exchange chromatography can be employed to separate the radiolabeled antibody from free 125I by using a strongly basic anion exchanger that can absorb the iodotyrosine.

 The use of chloramines-T immobilized on the beads offers a milder alternative for radioiodination because the reaction can be stopped simply by removing the solid material.
 Similarly, another agent commonly used for radioiodination is iodogen (1,3,4,6-tetrachloro-3α,6α-diphenylglycoluril), which is even milder than chloramines-T.

 Similarly, radioiodination of antibodies using the enzyme lactoperoxidase is a very mild procedure that does minimal damage to antibodies but does not produce radio-labeled antibodies of a high specific activity.
 Lactoperoxidase-catalyzed iodination is therefore used only for iodinating cell surface components since it minimizes the diffusion of reactants across the cell membrane to label internal components.